 Commodity codes are used worldwide to classify goods that are imported and exported.
 They are standardised up to 6-digits and reviewed by the World Customs Organisation every 5 years.
-Following the end of the latest review, the UK codes will be changing on 1 January 2022.

 Read our guidance on finding commodity codes for imports into or exports out of the UK which includes information on using the ‘Trade Tariff Tool’ to look up the correct commodity codes.

 You can also check the Trade Tariff news page.